CoQ10 and perioperative bleeding: what anesthesiologists want to know

 The antiplatelet signal

-Statin patients and the rebound question
+Statin patients and stopping abruptly

 Practical perioperative management